tax compliance indonesia

 Tax Payment and Reporting Deadline

-The Supreme Court of the Republic of Indonesia published Circular Letter No. 4 in 2021 about the Implementation of Terms in Tax-Related Criminal Offenses, which is in effect since November 29, 2021, and states the following clauses:
+The Supreme Court of the Republic of Indonesia published Circular Letter No. 4 in 2021 about the Implementation of Terms in Tax-Related Criminal Offenses, which has been in effect since November 29, 2021, and states the following clauses:

-• In terms of requesting termination of prosecution, a pre-trial involving a criminal offense in taxation should be prosecuted by the district court where the investigator or public prosecutor is domiciled.
+• Regarding requesting termination of prosecution, the district court should prosecute a pre-trial involving a criminal offense in taxation where the investigator or public prosecutor is domiciled.

-• The criminal culpability of the caretaker and/or another party of the Criminal Offense in Tax during the Period of such offense is not absolved by the company’s insolvency or liquidation.
+• The criminal culpability of the caretaker and another party of the Criminal Offense in Tax during the Period of such offense is not absolved by the company’s insolvency or liquidation.

 • The Defendant of a Criminal Offense Related to Tax is not eligible for probation.